MisakaCenter/dannypsnl.github.io/docs/_posts/2019-12-13-from-infinite-type-to-functor.md

   - haskell
 ---

-At [infinite type](https://dannypsnl.github.io/docs/infinite-type/) I mention a way to make we use `Option[T]` just like `T`.
+At [infinite type](https://dannypsnl.github.io/docs/infinite-type/) I mention a way(recursive abstract data type) to make we use `Option[T]` just like `T`.
 However, such modeling is not enough.
 Consider the following example(with the same pseudo syntax takes from [infinite type](https://dannypsnl.github.io/docs/infinite-type/)):

 ```
 class Foo {